Generating Functional Analysis for Iterative CDMA Multiuser Detectors: Generating Functional Analysis

-In this section, we briefly summarize methods in GFA.
-The generating functional analysis, or the path integral methods, have been applied to the model which is described using realizations of random variables by de Dominicis \cite{DeDominicis1978}.
-In GFA, one can analyze the asymptotic behavior of the dynamics in the infinitely large system using the generating functional which can be regarded as a kind of the characteristic function in statistics.
+The generating functional analysis, or the {\it path integral methods}, have been applied to the model which is described using realizations of random variables by de Dominicis \cite{DeDominicis1978}.
+In GFA, one can analyze the asymptotic behavior of the dynamics in the infinitely large system using the generating functional that can be regarded as a kind of the characteristic function in statistics.

 We here consider the following model.
 Let vectors $\vec{x}^{(s)}=(x_k^{(s)})$ $\in \mathbb{R}^K$ be the states of the model at stage $s$ and let the initial state be $\vec{x}^{(-1)}$.
 Let the updating rule be